-- 1. New Student Orientation - a.
+1. New Student Orientation

+a.
 RMCAD has developed regular educational campaigns consisting of workshops that include the presentation of educational materials to new students and presenting educational programs throughout the year.
-Specifically, RMCAD requires all incoming students to participate in an orientation program regarding Student Rights and Responsibilities (including information on sexual assault, dating, domestic violence, stalking, and support services). - 2.
-New Employee Orientation + Onboarding - a.
-All new RMCAD employees will complete a general orientation and onboarding class administered by the Human Resources Department - 3.
-Compliance Week - a.
+Specifically, RMCAD requires all incoming students to participate in an orientation program regarding Student Rights and Responsibilities (including information on sexual assault, dating, domestic violence, stalking, and support services).

+2. New Employee Orientation + Onboarding

+a.
+All new RMCAD employees will complete a general orientation and onboarding class administered by the Human Resources Department a.
 Scheduled at the beginning of each new Academic Year, Compliance Week consists of daily compliance information to our students, faculty, and staff via email and the RMCAD Mobile App.
 The information shared during Compliance Week provides an overview of various topics related to the rights and responsibilities of a member of the RMCAD community.
-Topics include the Family Educational Rights + Privacy Act (FERPA), Title IX (Sexual Misconduct and Non-Discrimination Policy), RMCAD Alcohol and Drug Policy, RMCAD Policy Updates, and other required federal notifications. - 4.
-SafeColleges Training - a.
-At least once per year, all college employees are required to complete a variety of training modules vital to ensuring a safe and secure college community.
-Topics include FERPA, Title IX, bias, and cyber-security. - 5.
-Office of Counseling - a.
-The Personal Counselor in collaboration with the Dean of Students offers coaching and direction on all of our topic areas and how to support people who may be impacted by difficult life events.
-Topic areas included, but are not limited to: physical assault, hazing, bias-motivated incidents, grief and loss, discrimination, harassment, sexual harassment, intimate partner abuse, sexual assault, and stalking.
+Topics include the Family Educational Rights + Privacy Act (FERPA), Title IX (Sexual Misconduct and Non-Discrimination Policy), RMCAD Alcohol and Drug Policy, RMCAD Policy Updates, and other required federal notifications.